DOdrums/PortfolioProjectTwo/README.md

 ![Lighthouse](assets/images/lighthouse.png)

 As you can see, the scores are good, but the Accessibility score could be higher.
 This is caused by the ```user-scalable=no, user-scalable=0``` in the head element, that is there to prevent unwanted zooming behavior in the tutor when used on smartphones.
-Unfortunately it's not something that can be removed, so this is the highest the score will get (this is the only error).
+Unfortunately it's not something that can be removed, so this is the highest the score will get (as this is the only error).

 ### Compatibility testing